cjrh/aiomsg/PROTOCOL.md

   - by-identity — write directly to the peer with the given `IDENTITY`, regardless of send mode.
 - **Buffering.** If `send()` is called with no connected peers, the message is buffered and flushed once a peer connects.
 Applies to both send modes.
+A connect-end socket MUST also keep messages queued while disconnected after a previous connection and flush them in send order when a peer reconnects.
 - **Reconnection.** The **connect** end runs a reconnect loop for the life of the socket: on disconnect it waits `reconnection_delay()` (a user-supplied strategy, default ~0.1s; add jitter/backoff to stagger fleets) and retries.